Potassium chloride: Culinary use

-It can be used as a salt substitute for food, but due to its weak, bitter, unsalty flavor, it is often mixed with ordinary table salt (sodium chloride) to improve the taste to form low sodium salt.
+Potassium chloride can be used as a salt substitute for food, but because not everyone likes its flavor, it is often mixed with ordinary table salt (sodium chloride) to improve the taste, to form low sodium salt.
 The addition of 1 ppm of thaumatin considerably reduces this bitterness.
 Complaints of bitterness or a chemical or metallic taste are also reported with potassium chloride used in food.

+The World Health Organization guideline Use of lower-sodium salt substitutes strongly recommends reducing sodium intake to less than 2 g/day and conditionally recommends replacing regular table salt with lower-sodium salt substitutes that contain potassium.
+This recommendation is intended for adults (not pregnant women or children) in general populations, excluding individuals with kidney impairments or with other circumstances or conditions that might compromise potassium excretion.

+Execution

+In the United States, potassium chloride is used as the final drug in the three-injection sequence of lethal injection as a form of capital punishment.
+It induces cardiac arrest, ultimately killing the person.

 Industrial

-As a chemical feedstock, it is used for the manufacture of potassium hydroxide and potassium metal.
+As a chemical feedstock, the salt is used for the manufacture of potassium hydroxide and potassium metal.
 It is also used in medicine, lethal injections, scientific applications, food processing, soaps, and as a sodium-free substitute for table salt for people concerned about the health effects of sodium.

 It is used as a supplement in animal feed to boost the potassium level in the feed.
 As an added benefit, it is known to increase milk production.

 It is sometimes used in solution as a completion fluid in petroleum and natural gas operations, as well as being an alternative to sodium chloride in household water softener units.

 Glass manufacturers use granular potash as a flux, lowering the temperature at which a mixture melts.
 Because potash imparts excellent clarity to glass, it is commonly used in eyeglasses, glassware, televisions, and computer monitors.

-KCl is useful as a beta radiation source for calibration of radiation monitoring equipment, because natural potassium contains 0.0118% of the isotope 40K.
-One kilogram of KCl yields 16350 becquerels of radiation, consisting of 89.28% beta and 10.72% gamma, with 1.46083 MeV.
-In order to use off-the-shelf materials, it needs to be crystallized sequentially, using controlled temperature, in order to extract KCl, which is the subject of ongoing research.
+Because natural potassium contains a tiny amount of the isotope potassium-40, potassium chloride is used as a beta radiation source to calibrate radiation monitoring equipment.
 It also emits a relatively low level of 511 keV gamma rays from positron annihilation, which can be used to calibrate medical scanners.